Tractable Probabilistic Models for Investment Planning: Methodology

-In contrast, the proposed TPM-based formulation decouples the optimization problem from the explicit enumeration of scenarios.
-With a trained SPN, evaluating or marginalizing probabilities required for the chance constraint involves only a fixed number of inference queries, each computable in time linear with respect to the network size but \emph{independent of} $K$ and effectively replacing scenario enumeration with probabilistic inference, enabling the optimizer to reason over the full uncertainty distribution without increasing the model’s dimensionality.
-Moreover, because TPMs train on arbitrary numbers of samples, their accuracy improves with larger datasets—thus, unlike scenario-based methods, increasing $K$ enhances model quality rather than computational cost.
+In traditional scenario--based approaches, the number of variables and constraints grows proportionally to the number of sampled realizations, $\mathcal{O}(K)$, as each scenario introduces additional operational constraints.
+This significantly increases solver time, especially when thousands of scenarios are required to capture high--dimensional uncertainty.
+In contrast, the proposed TPM--based formulation decouples optimization from explicit scenario enumeration.
+Once trained, the SPN evaluates the probabilities required for the chance constraint through a fixed number of inference queries, each computable in linear time in the network size and independent of $K$.
+Thus, probabilistic inference replaces scenario enumeration, enabling the optimizer to reason over the full uncertainty distribution.
+Moreover, because TPMs can be trained on arbitrarily large datasets, increasing $K$ improves model accuracy rather than computational burden.